lukasbach/ires/readme.md

 ## Installing and running

-node.js and npm is required for the tool to run (https://nodejs.org/en/download/).
+ [node.js](https://nodejs.org/en/download/) and npm are required for the tool to run.

 To install globally , run